 Instructions

-• Cooling and Chilling Process — Once baked, carefully remove the ramekins from the water bath and allow them to cool to room temperature.
+Cooling and Chilling Process — Once baked, carefully remove the ramekins from the water bath and allow them to cool to room temperature.
+Cover each ramekin with plastic wrap and refrigerate for at least 4 hours, preferably overnight.
+This step is crucial for the custard to set properly and develop its flavor.

-• The Art of Caramelizing the Sugar Top — Remove the ramekins from the refrigerator before serving and pat the surface dry with a paper towel if any condensation has formed.
+The Art of Caramelizing the Sugar Top — Remove the ramekins from the refrigerator before serving and pat the surface dry with a paper towel if any condensation has formed.
+Sprinkle 1 tablespoon of caster sugar evenly over each custard surface.
+Hold the kitchen torch about 2 inches from the sugar and move it continuously in small circles until it melts and caramelizes to a golden brown.
+Allow the caramelized sugar to cool and harden for about 2 minutes before serving.

 Chef Tips